PanPeryskop/OmniConv/README.md

 - **pdf2docx**: Used for converting PDF files to DOCX format.
 - **moviepy**: Used for handling video file conversions and extracting audio from video files.

+## How to Unstall Release

+1. Click on newsest release in this repository.
+Current is: https://github.com/PanPeryskop/OmniConv/releases/tag/v1.0
+2. Click on **Omniconv.exe**.
+Download will start automatically
+3. You don't need any additional files, so you can start using it instantly after downloading is complete
+4.  **Omniconv** will save converted files on you *Desktop*.
+If you have a file with the same name as the converted file, omniconv will not overwrite it, it will just rename the converted file.
+5. Enjoy!

 ## How to Use

 1. Run the `main.py` script to start the application.